 The very first hiking accessory you need to be concerned about is your backpack.
-Either it is summer, winter, or rainy season, picking up a lightweight backpack is always important to lessen the burden on your back.
+Whether it is summer, winter, or rainy season, picking up a lightweight and cheap backpack is always important to lessen the burden on your back.

 For summer hikes, it’s also important to pick a pack that comes with an appropriate harness to maintain good air circulation.

 When you have a good circulation of air between your back and your pack, it keeps you cool and comfortable.